Jade: Russia

 Russia imported jade from China for a long time, but in the 1860s its own jade deposits were found in Siberia.
 Today, the main deposits of jade are located in Eastern Siberia, but jade is also extracted in the Polar Urals and in the Krasnoyarsk territory (Kantegirskoye and Kurtushibinskoye deposits).
 Russian raw jade reserves are estimated at 336 tons.

 Russian jade culture is closely connected with such jewellery production as Fabergé, whose workshops combined the green stone with gold, diamonds, emeralds, and rubies.

+Siberia and Mongolia

+In the 1950s and 1960s, there was a strong belief among many Siberians and Mongolians, which stemmed from tradition, that jade was part of a class of sacred objects that had life.